njkevlani/resume/README.md

 just server
 ```

-## Before release
+## TODOs
-- [ ] file structre. can I merge assests and static dir? putting less files in the root dir.
+- [ ] spell check, formatting, linting setup - local and github actions.
+- [ ] minify generated html
+- [ ] Adding tags in different places, like `golang` in project descriptions where `go` was used.